Architecture

 MCP bridge

-Gives the Claude CLI subprocess access to OpenClaw gateway tools (message, sessions, memory, web search, etc.).
+Gives the Claude CLI subprocess access to OpenClaw gateway tools (message, sessions_*, memory_*, web_search, etc.).

 Installer

-install.sh runs 7 idempotent steps:
+install.sh runs 6 idempotent steps:

 | Step | What it does |